olooney/oranlooney.com/content/about/_index.md

 as [Advent of Code][1] or [leetcode][2], and puzzle games like [Baba Is You][BIY].
 I maintain a repository of [quotes][Q] and [poems][P] containing pithy wit and wisdom for programming and science.
-I sometimes make small web toys like an ["AI" feedback generator][AFG], a really-quite-good-once-you-get-past-the-graphics [typing game][FW], or animated [design elements][DE] for a hypothetial "high tech" landing page.
+I sometimes make small web toys like a satirical ["AI" feedback generator][AFG], a really-quite-good-once-you-get-past-the-graphics [typing game][FW], or animated [design elements][DE] for a hypothetical "high tech" landing page.
 As for my other amateur interests, well, I can only refer you to all the [topics][T] covered on this site.

-I've also been thrilled by the recent wave of recreational mathematics and other educational content on Youtube such as [3Blue1Brown][6],
+I've also been thrilled by the recent wave of recreational mathematics and other educational content on YouTube such as [3Blue1Brown][6],
 [Ben Eater][7],
 [Folding Ideas][FI],